spar65/LoanOfficerAI-MCP-POC/README-14c-TESTING-WORKFLOW.md

 - Setup script completes all 5 verification phases
 - Test suite shows 70/70 tests passing
 - You can start both server and client successfully

+> **Testing Update:** All fallback test paths have been removed; tests fail if SQL DB is unreachable.